waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Lesson:** Defeated Rival Pixel on Silph Co.
 7F.
 His team was tough, especially the Alakazam and Flareon.
 My strategic switching was key to victory.
 - **Lesson:** Route 19 trainers are significantly higher level than my team.
 Grinding is necessary before proceeding further south.
 - **Lesson:** Some gates in Silph Co. are not opened by the CARD KEY and likely require a different switch or event.
+- **Lesson:** Do not blindly trust the `battle_strategist_agent`.
+It can fail to account for non-STAB coverage moves.
+Always critically evaluate its suggestions against the current battle context.
 - **Marker Labeling Protocol (v1):** For all defeated trainers, I will use the standardized label 'Trainer defeated'.

 ## V. Active Hypotheses
 - **Hypothesis:** Seafoam Islands contains a legendary Pokémon.

 ## VI.
-Post-Giovanni Cleanup (HIGH PRIORITY)
+Post-Giovanni Cleanup (CRITICAL)
-- **CRITICAL:** Fix `battle_strategist_agent`.
-The JSON schema is bugged (`nullable` property).
+- **IMMEDIATE:** Fix `battle_strategist_agent` (if current attempt fails).
+The JSON schema is bugged (`"nullable":true` should be `"type": ["string", "null"]`).
 The system prompt also needs to be more robust to account for non-STAB coverage moves.
-- **CRITICAL:** Consolidate redundant map markers across all floors of Silph Co. and other visited maps to clean up the strategic view.
+- **IMMEDIATE:** Consolidate redundant map markers across all floors of Silph Co. and other visited maps to clean up the strategic view.